ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab07.md

 # Goals of this lab

-The goal of this lab is get more practice with iterating through arrays and linked lists.
+The goal of this lab is get more practice with iterating through arrays and linked lists, and applying recursion to solving problems.
 Continue to practice code tracing to reason about your code.
 We request that you DO NOT ask the staff to debug your code.
 They have been specifically instructed not to debug for you, rather to guide in the process.

-# Step by Step Instructions
+# Step by Step Instructions: PLEASE READ CAREFULLY!

 ## Step 1: Getting Started